julianne-murdock/JavaScript_Projects/README.md

-# JavaScript-Projects
+<h1> JavaScripts Project</h1>
 All of the following projects are assignments I did in the JavaScript Course for The Tech Academy!
+Here are the highlights:

 ## Basic_JavaScript_Projects
 These projects were the beginning projects for this course